-The Council, through this policy, has adopted a zero tolerance towards fraud including:
+The Council, through this policy, aims to adopt a zero tolerance approach towards fraud including:

-- The referral of matters to the Police for investigation wherever appropriate and the full recovery of fraudulently obtained public funds by all legal means - The prosecution of persons responsible for defrauding the Council including prosecution through civil and criminal courts in the Council's own name or through the Police etc. - The termination of contracts with partners and contractors - The dismissal of employees proven to have defrauded or who have attempted to defraud the Council, including where an employee is complicit with another person's attempts to defraud the Council
+- The referral of matters to the Police for investigation wherever appropriate and the full recovery of fraudulently obtained public funds by all legal means - The prosecution of persons responsible for defrauding the Council including prosecution through civil and criminal courts in the Council's own name or through the Police etc. - The termination of contracts with partners and contractors - The dismissal of employees proven to have defrauded or who have attempted to defraud the Council, including where an employee is complicit with another person's attempts to defraud the Council.

 The Council requires all partners and contractors to assist in this role and cooperate with any fraud investigation undertaken by authorised officers.
-This policy also applies to schools staff.
+This policy also applies to employees of Milton Keynes City Council who work in maintained schools.

 Cllr.
-Peter Cannon Audit Committee Chair Michael Bracey Chief Executive.
+Sam Crooks Audit Committee Chair Michael Bracey Chief Executive

-1.0 Introduction
+1 Introduction

 - 1.1 The authority has always prided itself on setting and maintaining high standards and a culture of openness, with core values of fairness, trust and value.
-This policy fully supports the authority's desire to maintain an honest authority, free from fraud and corruption.
+This policy fully supports the Council's desire to maintain an honest organisation, free from fraud and corruption.
 The authority aims to provide community leadership and quality services in this area. - 1.2 In carrying out its functions and responsibilities, the authority has always adopted a culture of openness and fairness.
 It has expected that elected members and employees at all levels will adopt the highest standards of propriety and accountability.
 This has been achieved by leading by example and by an understanding of and adherence to rules, procedures and agreed practices.
-These standards are also expected from organisations that have dealings with the authority (e.g. suppliers/contractors). - 1.3 The authority demonstrates clearly (through this policy) that it is firmly committed to dealing with fraud and corruption and no distinction will be made for perpetrators inside (members/governors and employees) or outside the authority.
+These standards are also expected from organisations that have dealings with the authority (such as suppliers/contractors). - 1.3 The authority demonstrates clearly (through this policy) that it is firmly committed to dealing with fraud and corruption and no distinction will be made for perpetrators inside (Councillors /Governors and Employees) or outside the authority.
 In addition, there will be no distinction made in investigation and action between cases that generate financial benefits and those that do not. - 1.4 This policy document embodies a series of measures designed to frustrate any attempted fraudulent or corrupt act and the steps to be taken if such an act occurs.
 For ease of understanding, it is separated into the following sections:

 Culture Section 2

-Prevention Section 3
+Roles Section 3

 Deterrence Section 4

 Detection and investigation Section 5

 Awareness and Training Section 6

 Publicity Section 7

-- 1.5 The authority is also aware of the high degree of external scrutiny of its affairs by a variety of bodies such as its external auditors, inspection bodies, the Local Government Ombudsman, HM Revenue & Customs.
+- 1.5 The authority is also aware of the high degree of external scrutiny of its affairs by a variety of bodies such as its external auditors, inspection bodies, the Local Government Ombudsman, HM Revenue and Customs.
 These bodies are important in highlighting any areas where improvements can be made. - 1.6 Fraud is commonly defined as:

-FRAUD - "The intentional distortion of financial statements or other records by persons internal or external to the authority which is carried out to conceal the misappropriation of assets or otherwise for gain".
+"The intentional distortion of financial statements or other records by persons internal or external to the authority which is carried out to conceal the misappropriation of assets or otherwise for gain".

-In addition, fraud can also be defined as:

-"The use of deception with the intention of obtaining an advantage, avoiding an obligation or causing loss to another party."
+In addition, fraud can also be defined as: "The use of deception with the intention of obtaining an advantage, avoiding an obligation or causing loss to another party."